Guide to NP-Led Research

 NP-led research is not without its challenges.
 Like all scientific research, securing funding is a persistent issue.
 The growth of NP-led research is also hindered by its small size: there are fewer NP PhDs available to mentor new NPs.
 DNP programs are plentiful, but many NP programs offer little exposure to research and NP-led researchers during their training.

-“We need more clear pathways for NPs to get their PhD,” Dr. Noonan says.
+“We need clearer pathways for NPs to get their PhD,” Dr. Noonan says.
 “So right out of their master’s degree, we want NPs to know that the PhD is an option, so they can weigh the benefits of a DNP versus a PhD.”

-Another major challenge is that PhD programs pull would-be clinicians out of service for several years or at the very least limit their clinical hours.
+Another major challenge is that PhD programs would pull would-be clinicians out of service for several years or, at the very least, limit their clinical hours.
 That’s a difficult sell at a time when healthcare access is limited in many parts of the US.
 But while it comes with a heavy upfront cost, the return on investment for an NP getting their PhD is hugely positive in the long run.

 Most of the challenges in growing the size of NP-led research are also opportunities.
 The small scale and specific scope of nursing PhD programs mean participants get individualized learning and all the benefits of small class sizes.
 Those who go on to enter the field of NP-led research will also have the opportunity to join a list of firsts, while also having the privilege of training the next crop of would-be nursing researchers.